godinhojoao/aws-clf-c02-content/2_basics.md

 - Client make a Network request to a Server.
 - Servers are made of:
-  - Compute: CPU + Memory: RAM = "Brain"
+  - Compute: CPU + Memory RAM = "Brain"
   - Database: Store data in a structured way ("long-term", hard-disk)
 - Network: Cables, routers and servers connected with each other.
   - Router: A networking device that forwards data packets between computer networks.
 They know where to send your packets on the internet.